Published in Airbrush Action Magazine, April 2001

 Step 8: Masking The Tank

 The hot spots and glows are sprayed with straight opaque White.
 Often, you’ll see these glow with a little red halo (or glow) around them, but when they’re on red the halo goes unseen, so just using white is sufficient, so long as it’s not overdone.
-As we get into the chrome areas the red halo will be more obvious.
+The red halo will be more obvious as we get into the chrome areas.

 Once the tanks are done, I allow the paint a day to dry and move on to the fender.
 Because the fender is further from view than the tanks, I paint the shadows and reflections with a much softer edge.
-This is done by doing a little more freehand spraying, and when using templates, I keep them away from the surface enough to soften the edges.
-This can be done by hand-holding the templates or making a loop of masking tape and putting it behind the acetate to hold it away from the canvas’ surface.
-When doing the latter, be sure to spray with low air pressure [under 20 psi], and build colors slowly so that the paint doesn’t sneak behind the acetate and leave a shadow of the tape.
+This is done by doing a little more freehand spraying, and when using templates, I keep them away from the surface just enough to soften the edges.
+This is done by hand-holding the templates or making a loop of masking tape and putting it behind the acetate to lift it away from the canvas’ surface.
+When doing the latter, spray with low air pressure [under 20 psi] and build colors slowly so that the paint doesn’t sneak behind the acetate and leave a shadow from the tape.